Fallen-Breath/tweakermore/docs/document-en_us.md

 - Maximum value: `0.01`

-### overwriteDayTime

-Overwrite the time of day of the client world

-Does not affect server-side daytime

-- Category: Tweaks
-- Type: integer
-- Default value: `-1`
-- Minimum value: `-1`
-- Maximum value: `24000`

 ### prioritizedCommandSuggestions

 Command suggestions in this list will be more forward in the command completion list